ksylvan/mailchimp-trends-engine/ai/agile/epic-1_story-1.5_basic-ci-cd-pipeline.md

 ## Story

-- As a DevOps Engineer (or a Developer Agent responsible for CI/CD)
+- As a DevOps Engineer (or a Developer responsible for CI/CD)
 - I want to establish a basic CI/CD pipeline using GitHub Actions that automates building and linting for both frontend and backend applications
 - so that code quality is maintained, integration issues are caught early, and build artifacts (Docker images) are consistently produced.